-The urban regeneration scheme behind Bolands Quay, one of Dublin’s largest to date, will breathe new life into the Docklands’ industrial warehouses, anchoring the district firmly at the heart of the world’s knowledge economy.
+The urban regeneration scheme behind Bolands Quay, one of Dublin’s largest to date, breathes new life into the Docklands’ industrial warehouses – a cornerstone of Irish history.

-The city’s past and future are woven together in this iconic waterfront site, where the restoration of the original 1830s grain storage and stone mills will sit alongside three new landmark tapered towers offering a mix of residential, retail and office space.
+Offering a mix of residential, retail and office space, the city’s past and future are woven together in this iconic waterfront site, where the restoration of the original 1830s grain storage and stone mills sits alongside three new landmark tapered towers over a three-storey basement.
 A new pedestrian bridge and two new plazas link the campus to the local area, also known as Silicon Docks, alongside a 549m2 space to host cultural events.

-Once complete, the entire campus will accommodate up to 2,500 workers over 36,851m2 of office, residential, retail and cultural space.
-Designed with Burke Kennedy Doyle Architects, Arup is providing multidisciplinary engineering services for the campus which has a clear sustainability remit, with the entire development targeting a LEED Gold standard.
+Completed in 2022 and handed over to Google as an expansion of their EMEA headquarters, the entire campus will accommodate up to 2,500 workers over 36,851m2 of office, residential, retail and cultural space.
+Designed with Burke Kennedy Doyle Architects, Arup provided multidisciplinary engineering services for the campus which has a clear sustainability remit, with the entire development targeting a LEED Gold standard.

 3 new landmark towers